ofTheo/kinectArmTracker/README.md

 kinectArmTracker
 ================
 Copyright Design I/O LLC 2011
-http://design-io.com - hello [-at–] design-io.com
+http://design-io.com - hello [-at–] design-io.com - @design_io

 ------ USAGE
 Feel free to use this tool for your projects or prototypes.
-If you are interested in using it in a commercial context please contact: hello@design-io.com Please do not use it to copy any existing projects from other artists/designers/companies ( including ourselves ).
+If you are interested in using it in a commercial context please contact us.
+Please do not use it to copy any existing projects from other artists/designers/companies ( including ourselves ).
 Have fun with it!